Pearls Before Swine (comics): Personality

 (Debut: March 14, 2005) Guard Duck (formerly known as "Lil Guard Duck") is a violent duck, hired by Pig because the cost of a proper guard dog was too high.
 Initially simply a violent, sociopathic duck, he later took on the persona of a jaded soldier and mercenary, seeing the world as his battlefield.
-He frequently blows up the neighbors' property, assuming he is at war against the neighbors, and suggests militaristic solutions for neighborhood problems.
+He frequently blows up the neighbors' property, assuming he is at war against the neighbors, and suggests militaristic solutions for common and simple neighborhood problems.
 Guard Duck sees Pig as his commander, often referring to him as "sir"; accordingly, Pig is often forced to mitigate Guard Duck's ability to cause damage, typically by locking him in a clothes hamper.
 Pastis has emphasized that Guard Duck has a predominantly "cool persona" in that, while he is prone to violence, he does not "freak out or panic".

-In one storyline, Guard Duck fell in love with a non-anthropomorphic duck named Maura, who flew away from him and failed to return for over a year.
+In one storyline, Guard Duck fell in love with a non-anthropomorphic duck named Maura, who flew away from him for the winter and failed to return for over a year.
 Guard Duck thought he had lost her forever, as he had never learned how to fly, but one day she returned to him.
 He resigned his "commission" shortly thereafter and traveled to Paris with Maura, but soon afterward, Maura left him to work for Aflac.

 Guard Duck frequently collaborates with Zebra's amoral pet cat, Snuffles, to perpetrate criminal schemes and occasional coups d'etat.